cinder-labs/cinder-public-release/README.md

 The Cinder framework is currently in public preview, and not intended for production environments.

 Interested in integrating your AI-enabled service with the Cinder network?
-Send us an email at cinder@calcifer.cloud
+Send an email to cinder@calcifer.cloud

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F2F2ND6AQ)